Indigenous Peoples Week

 - Guest Speakers

 - Continuing push to officially recognize Columbus Day as Indigenous Peoples Day

-The month of November is dedicated to observing the culture and history of the Native American population.
-NACP plans a number of events throughout the month to celebrate Native culture and educate or campus community on the true history of the Native peoples.
+The month of November is dedicated to observing the diverse cultures and histories of the Native American and Indigenous population.
+NACP plans a number of events throughout the month to celebrate Native culture and educate or campus community on the true histories of the Native peoples.
 We aim to use the month of November as a way to bring Huskies together to learn more about and uplift the voices of all Native and Indigenous peoples.

 Rising Sun Powwow

 UConn's Annual Rising Sun Spring Powwow is a time to engage in a cultural celebration with music, dancing, vendors and food that are indicative to Native cultures.
 If you are interested in being a part of next year's powwow, please contact email@example.com for more information.

 Want to know more about what a powwow looks like?
 Watch UConn Rising Sun Powwow 2018 HERE!